americanexpress/fetch-enhancers/CONTRIBUTING.md

 ### Opening the PR

-* [Fork the Fetch Enhancers repository](https://github.com/americanexpress/fetch-enhancers), open a PR to `master`, and follow the guidelines outlined in this document.
+* [Fork the Fetch Enhancers repository](https://github.com/americanexpress/fetch-enhancers), open a PR to `main`, and follow the guidelines outlined in this document.

 ### Pull Request Guidelines